 Detachable face masks: Some goggles (not many) come with a mask feature that uses stay-put magnets to attach a face covering.
-A nice touch compared to the traditional neck warmer which you have to clamp between your goggles and face on those super cold days and can/does slip down.
+A nice touch compared to the traditional neck warmer which you have to clamp between your goggles and face on those super cold days that can and does slip down.

-Glasses wearers: If you will be wearing your spectacles under your goggles look for goggles with extra volume or that specifically state they are OTG (over-the-glasses) for bespectacled skiers and snowboarders.
+Glasses wearers: If you'll be wearing your spectacles under your goggles look for goggles with extra volume or that specifically state they are OTG (over-the-glasses) for bespectacled skiers and snowboarders.

 Tips and tricks:

-- If backcountry skiing keep your goggles in your backpack until the descent.
-Don't hike with them on your hat or helmet.
+- if backcountry skiing keep your goggles in your backpack until the descent and don't hike with them on your hat or helmet

-- Take time at the end of the day to ensure your goggle can dry out, don't just leave them in your bag or on your helmet.
+- take time at the end of the day to ensure your goggles can dry out, don't just leave them in your bag or on your helmet

 These are some well respected goggle brands that you'll likely come across in your search: